 Apply for a licence

-To obtain a chaperone licence from us, we require you to:
+To obtain a new chaperone licence from us, we require you to:

-• attend a training session held at County Hall, Matlock, on a monthly basis
+• attend a Chaperone Training Session held at County Hall, Matlock, on a monthly basis

 • provide 3 identity documents to us in order for us to proceed with a DBS check